Photo of David A. Williams

 Particles more energetic than any man-made accelerator can produce are continuously bombarding the earth.
 We do not yet understand where these high-energy cosmic rays come from or how they are accelerated to such tremendous energies in astrophysical systems.
 The vast majority are charged particles which are deflected in the galactic magnetic fields, such that their arrival direction tells little about whence they came.
 Gamma rays, while much rarer, arrive at earth unperturbed, still appearing to come from their true source.
 By finding and studying sources of high-energy gamma rays, we can identify objects where particle acceleration is taking place and learn about the mechanisms involved.

 Low energy photons from the 2.7 K cosmic microwave background or infrared starlight can collide with high-energy gamma rays to produce an electron-positron pair, effectively absorbing some of the gamma rays.
 For extragalactic sources, the amount of this absorption can probe the amount of intergalactic IR radiation.
-UCSC theorist Joel Primack and collaborators have been leaders in predicting how measurements of this absorption could distinguish between different cosmological models.
+UCSC theorist Joel Primack and collaborators have been leaders in predicting how measurements of this absorption could distinguish between different cosmological models, and our group has a major role in using gamma-ray data to test these models.

 Other Interests

-When not thinking about physics, I enjoy playing violin in the Peninsula Symphony and hiking, e.g., with the local Sierra Club chapter.
+When not thinking about physics, I enjoy playing violin in the Peninsula Symphony, hiking, and biking.